atneit/open-quantum-safe-attacks/README.md

 This program is comprised of many different subprograms designed to aid in the development and research of new side-channel attacks against the `liboqs` library.

-Most of these commands are of no use for new users but simply remain as a collection of routines that might or might not be usefull in any future endeavors.
+Most of these commands are of no use for new users but simply remain as a collection of routines that might or might not be useful in any future endeavours.

-The **actually usefull** commands, for new users are documented in the following files:
+The **actually useful** commands, for new users are documented in the following files:

 1. Paper: "A key-recovery timing attack on post-quantum primitives using the Fujisaki-Okamoto transformation and its application on FrodoKEM"
     * Usage instructions are not written, the reader is mostly on its own for this attack.
-Though, the most usefull command is `cargo run --release -- attack memcmp-frodo-crack-s`.
+Though, the most useful command is `cargo run --release -- attack memcmp-frodo-crack-s`.
 There are also some undocumented files in the `scripts` folder for interpreting the csv output, such as `latency.py` and `violinplot.py`
 2. Paper: "Don't Reject This: Key-Recovery Timing Attacks Due to Rejection-Sampling in HQC and BIKE"
     * See [visualize-rejection_sampling_key_recovery.ipynb](scripts/visualize-rejection_sampling_key_recovery.ipynb) for a walkthrough on reproducing the results from the paper.
-This is a Jupyter Notebook, if you do not have a Jupyter environment to open this file then github's own fileviewer provides a good read-only soulution that requires no installation.
+This is a Jupyter Notebook, if you do not have a Jupyter environment to open this file then github's own fileviewer provides a good read-only solution that requires no installation.

+### 7.1 Logging and debugging

+`oqs-afw` support the following options for debugging and logging purposes.
+The debug log level is quite verbose and it will slow down the program.
+The Trace level is **extremely** verbose is is practically useless for most purposes.

+    -d, --logdest <logdest>      Additionally write logs to the specified destination -l, --loglevel <loglevel>    Set log level to trace, debug, info, warn or error [default: info]